function61/varasto/docs/content/tvshows/index.md

 Create a directory in Varasto for this series.
 I created `Media > Series > Brooklyn Nine-Nine`.

-Now let's tell Varasto exactly which TV series this is, fetch IMDb ID according to [these instructions](../movies/index.md#fetching-metadata), but instead of entering it for a collection like with movies we enter the metadata ID for the main series directory (Varasto will know that collections under this directory tree are for the same series):
+Now let's tell Varasto exactly which TV series this is.
+Look for it for a collection like with movies we enter the metadata ID for the main series directory (Varasto will know that collections under this directory tree are for the same series):